 - marking and results

 This document provides a full breakdown of the MRCS syllabus and the recommended reading required for the examination.
 The document also provides essential information on the format of both Part A (MCQ) and Part B (OSCE), sample questions and our standard-setting process.

 This document provides information to candidates as to how the standard setting for the MRCS Part A (MCQ) examination is carried out:

 This document provides information to candidates as to how the standard setting for the MRCS Part B (OSCE) examination is carried out:

 From 1 January 2017, the Part A exam will be a 5-hour MCQ examination consisting of a three-hour paper (Applied Basic Sciences) followed by a two-hour paper (Principles of Surgery in General) - both taken on the same day.

-This document provides candidates with information about the exam proceedings itself including registration, admittance to the exam hall, malpractice and the results-release process.
+This document provides candidates with information about the exam proceedings itself including registration, admittance to the exam hall, misconduct and the results-release process.

-The MRCS Part B normally consists of 18 stations assessing the knowledge and skills of the candidate and will last approximately 3.5 hours.
+From October 2021, the MRCS Part B will consist of 17 stations assessing the knowledge and skills of the candidate and will last approximately 3.5 hours.

-These documents provide candidates with information relating to the MRCS Part B exam including the format of the exam, assessment domains, the marking and standard setting process, malpractice regulations, release of results, and how the exam will be run on the day.
+These documents provide candidates with information relating to the MRCS Part B exam including the format of the exam, assessment domains, the marking and standard setting process, misconduct regulations, release of results, and how the exam will be run on the day.